kgrid/blog/blog/_drafts/how-it-started-how-it-s-going.md

 # So we split things up some more (Adapters and Runtimes)

-This move allowed us to uncouple the KO lifecycle (with the Activator as on reference implementation) from the particular demands of real-world CBK and particular use cases.
+This move allowed us to uncouple the KO lifecycle (with the Activator as a reference implementation) from the particular demands of real-world CBK and particular use cases.
 A new contract emerged as we learned:

 > **To move from K => K' there must be:**
 >